iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

 was used.
 For more details on how to set up the hardware connection to this serial port, see the :ref:`fc_telem_hardware_connection` section above.

-Now you must enable telemetry on the appropriate serial port on the flight controller. **Set the DSHOT_TEL_CFG parameter to TELEM 2 or the appropriate serial port in QGroundControl, as shown below.** That is the only parameter that needs to be changed on the flight controller to star receiving DSHOT telemetry.
+Now you must enable telemetry on the appropriate serial port on the flight controller. **Set the DSHOT_TEL_CFG parameter to TELEM 2 or the appropriate serial port in QGroundControl, as shown below.** That is the only parameter that needs to be changed on the flight controller to start receiving DSHOT telemetry.
 For more information on setting up DSHOT telemetry on a PX4 flight controller, refer to the `PX4 documentation <https://docs.px4.io/main/en/peripherals/dshot.html#telemetry>`_.

 .. figure:: ../_static/tutorial_images/fc_telemetry_tutorial/dshot_tel_cfg_px4.png